 Tav Group was founded in 1987 by architects Reuven Cohen Alloro R.I.P, Maoz Alon and Yoav Trifon.
-The team now also includes the architects Dalia Kramer and Amir Erez.
+The team now also includes the architects Dalia Kramer, Amir Erez and Elias Khuri.

 Over the years, the group has collaborated with many friends and colleagues, actors, musicians and designers in a wide range of activities, in architecture, museum exhibitions, interior design, street theater, performance art and installation, illustration and graphic design, teaching, lecturing and printed media.